 The Bishop Disc Golf Club

 To create community and enjoyment around the sport of Disc Golf, both on and off campus.

 Voices of Triumph

-We are a group of young adult college students who dare to step out and be different in word, thoughts, and our actions.
+We are a group of young adult University students who dare to step out and be different in word, thoughts, and our actions.
 We don’t just sing!
 We are the songs that we minister.
 We are believers!
 We are victorious!
 We are intelligent!
 We are VOT!!!

 WesCIS (Computer Science Club)

-The computer science club is an extracurricular study based group for anyone who is interested in computer technology or information systems to help improve ourselves, our communities and, our knowledge of computers.
+The computer science club is an extracurricular study-based group for anyone who is interested in computer technology or information systems to help improve ourselves, our communities and, our knowledge of computers.

 Alpha Kappa Alpha (Tau Gamma Chapter) Sorority, Inc.

 The purpose of Alpha Kappa Alpha is to cultivate and encourage high scholastic and ethical standards, to promote unity and friendship among University women, to study and alleviate problems among girls and women, to maintain a progressive interest in University life, and to be of service to all mankind.